huangxin77/firework_sdk_official/README.md

         	return layout
     	}

-For FireworkSDK to personalize the video recommendation, it is important to call method nowPlayingVideo of FireworkSDK.
+For FireworkSDK to personalize the video recommendation and do progressive page loading,  it is important to call method nowPlayingVideo of FireworkSDK.
 If you were using ViewPager you could do something like this -

 	view_pager.addOnPageChangeListener(object : ViewPager.OnPageChangeListener {
             override fun onPageScrollStateChanged(p0: Int) {